khaleddjodjfoqwjsp/Crowd-Guard/README.md

 5. Finally, the system will start and display visitors: 0 once a person passes sensor 1, then sensor 2, and the green LED lights.
 If the room is full of people and hits its maximum limit, the red LED lights up, and the buzzer activates.

 ## 🔬 Testing Procedures

-**To verify that the system performs its function correctly, follow these steps.**
+**The test plan is used to ensure the prototype's efficiency and stability through multiple tests.**

-1. *Power check:* Connects to your laptop or computer via USB.
-Ensure that the green power LED on the Arduino board turns on and the 16x2 lights up as well.
+1. After uploading the code to the microcontroller, check that the system works out and the green LED lights up to see if the prototype gets the power correctly.

-2. *Sensor test:* By observing the distance readings.
-Ensure both ultrasonic sensors display values when your hand moves closer/ further.
+2. Secondly, ensure the sensors are reading, including the ultrasonic sensor, by putting an object in front of it, and observing if it does its function.

-3. *Counter verification:* Wave your hand in front of the ultrasonic sensor, then the LCD must update from visitors: 0 to visitors: 1.
+3. Then the LCD must count the number of visitors every time an object moves forward in front of the ultrasonic sensor.

-4. *Alert Test:* simulate the entire system until the counter reaches your set maxpeople, then ensure the Red LED immediately switches on, the Green LED turns off, and the Buzzer makes a sound while the LCD reads "ROOM is FULL".
+4. To ensure the Red LED and the buzzer work, try to reach the maximum number of people, then observe if the Red LED turns on and the buzzer as well.

 ## 🗣️ Motivation
-1. The Motivation behind Crowd Guard comes from the grand challenges that face Egypt.
+- The motivation behind Crowd Guard comes from the fact that while I searched about the issues in Egypt, I found out that the eleven grand challenges are reducing urban congestion.
-2. particularly the reduction of urban congestion, which has one of the most crowded cities, Cairo, that ranks 7th in the world in terms of overcrowding in closed public facilities, metros, and malls, posing safety risks, and also reducing public efficiency, leading to accidents.
+- Egypt is one of the most crowded countries in the world; moreover, the capital Cairo is ranked the 7th most crowded city in the world with its multiple metros and facilities.
-3. This project was developed as a smart, crowded system automated solution using real-time sensors to monitor room saturation, manage crowd flows, and prevent its impacts before occurs.
+- I want to make a new solution that will contribute to the comfort and consistent quality for citizens or tourists when they come to my country.

 ## 💻 Project Images
 ### Project Structure